Vested Property Act (Bangladesh)

 The Vested Property Act is a controversial law in Bangladesh that allows the government to confiscate property from individuals it deems as an enemy of the state.
 Before the independence of Bangladesh in 1971, it was known as the Enemy Property Act.
-It is now called the Vested Property Act – 2013.
+In 1974 it was renamed the Vested Property Act.
+Later some efforts were made to repeal it.

 Legal history

 This law is the culmination of several successive discriminatory laws against non-Muslims passed while Bangladesh was part of Pakistan.